Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 Here is the truth.
-“No mattress is hot because mattresses don’t generate heat but they do hold onto your body heat.”
+“No mattress is hot because mattresses don’t generate heat, but they hold onto your body heat.”

-The heat-retaining department within the mattress is the foam and every single mattress will more or less have foam within it.
+The heat-retaining department within the mattress is the foam, and every bed will more or less have foam within it.

-Does that mean they are all too hot to sleep on?
+Does that mean they are all too hot?

-This article will give you 6 tips to prevent buying a mattress that’s too hot for you.
+This article will give you six tips to prevent buying a mattress that’s too hot for you.

-That is why we heard about Latex and Memory Foam beds being too warm sleep on (they are generally much denser than normal polystyrene foam)
+That is why we heard about Latex and Memory Foam beds being too warm to sleep on (they are generally much denser than standard polystyrene foam)

-These premium bedding material are widely used within the mattresses.
+These premium bedding materials are widely used within mattresses.

-You shouldn’t let this stop you from buying a mattress with Latex or Memory Foam as these are the best foam for durability and comfort.
+Don’t let this stop you from buying a mattress with Latex or Memory Foam, as these are the best foam for durability and comfort.